-- " Local Planning Policy 26 Public Art Contributions - " State Administrative Tribunal and Joint Development Assessment Applications commercial and industrial developments with an estimated value in excess of \$2m, with the highest being estimated cost of \$15m for a light industrial development.
+- " Local Planning Policy 26 Public Art Contributions - " State Administrative Tribunal and Joint Development Assessment Applications

+In the 2021/2022financial year the City has been involved in 7 appeals lodged with the State Administrative Tribunal and 14 Joint Development Assessment Panel applications for a range of commercial and industrial developments with an estimated value in excess of \$2m, with the highest being estimated cost of \$15m for a light industrial development.
 As the City continues to grow and the complexity and significance of planning applications increases, it is anticipated that the City will continue to receive an increasing number of SAT reviews and JDAP applications.